fenago/learn-java-12-programming/lab_guide/Lab_1.md

 4. Check out from Version Control: This facilitates reading of the existing project from the version control system.

-In this book, we will walk you through the first option only—using the sequence of guided steps provided by the IDE.
+In this course, we will walk you through the first option only—using the sequence of guided steps provided by the IDE.
 The other two options are much simpler and do not require additional explanations.
 Once you have learned how to create a new project from scratch, the other ways to